ontop/ontop-patterns-tutorial/README.md

 jdbc.password=
 ~~~

 6) Download the latest version of Ontop+Protégé [bundle](https://sourceforge.net/projects/ontop4obda/files/).
+For this tutorial, we will use the Ontop 4.1.0 bundle for Linux systems.
 Choose a bundle suitable to your operating system.

 7) Unzip the bundle, and download the postgres [jdbc driver](https://jdbc.postgresql.org/) to allow the connection between Protégé and your database.